DARMA-tasking/vt-tv/README.md

 There are two classes that hold object data: `ObjectInfo` and `ObjectWork`.

 `ObjectInfo` holds information about a given object across all ranks and phases.
 This includes:
-- the object's ID
+- the ID
-- the object's home rank (where it originated)
+- the home rank (where the object originated)
 - whether the object is migratable or sentinel (stays on the same rank)

 `ObjectWork` holds information that may change as an object changes rank or phase, such as:
-- the object's attributes
+- the attributes
-- the object's communications
+- the communications

 > [!TIP]
 > As discussed above, users should utilize the getters present in `Info` rather than directly calling these classes.